michael131468/osbuild-container/README.md

 This project also does not enable you to simply build images for a different architecture than the host machine (i.e. aarch64 images on an x86_64 host).
-Although it is possible to use qemu-system-aarch64 within the container to do so.
+Although it is possible to use qemu-system-aarch64 within the container to do so (see bottom of this README).

 # Running with Toolbx